achenry/wind-forecasting/README.md

 ## 🛠️ Core Technologies

-This framework utilizes a modern stack for deep learning and time series analysis:
+This framework utilizes a modern stack for deep learning and time series analysis with a modular, domain-driven architecture:

 *   **🐍 Programming Language:** Python (v3.12+)
 *   **🧠 Deep Learning:**